Tomb of Ali Mardan Khan

-The Tomb of Ali Mardan Khan is a Mughal era tomb in the city of Lahore, Pakistan that was built in the 1630s.
+The tomb of Ali Mardan Khan (مقبرہ علی مردان خان) is a Mughal era tomb in the city of Lahore, Pakistan that was built in the 1630s.

 Background

 Ali Mardan Khan was a Kurd who first worked in the court of the Persian Safavid ruler Shah Safi, before moving to the Mughal court.
 The tomb is of octagonal plan.

 He was experienced in the management of engineering works, especially the construction of canals, and worked on many large projects in the Mughal territories in modern Pakistan and Afghanistan.
-He was appointed as the governor of Kashmir, Lahore and Kabul, then of the Punjab in 1639.
-Khan died in 1657 while going to Kashmir.
+He was appointed as the governor of Kashmir, Lahore and Kabul, then of the Punjab in 1639 during Mughal emperor Shah Jahan ruling period.
+Ali Murad Khan died in 1657 while going to Kashmir.

 Though Khan was an engineer and courtier, he has come to be locally regarded as a notable spiritual figure, and locals call the tomb Mardan Khan's durbar (shrine).
 The grave is in a chamber below ground level, accessed by stairs, and has been decorated by visitors as though it were a saint's shrine.